mickychetta/aws-codebuild-github-autobuild/README.md

 # aws-codebuild-github-autobuild
 aws-codebuild-github-autobuild utilizes the AutoBuild feature from the aws-delivlib library (https://github.com/awslabs/aws-delivlib).

-An easy way to trigger AWS CodeBuilds through any changes from a GitHub repository.
+An easy way to trigger AWS CodeBuild through any changes from a GitHub repository.

 # Credentials File